xiaosefengyun/vue-start-kit/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2017 xiaosefengyun Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2017 xiaosefengyun.
 For more information see `LICENSE.md`.